Christabel Pankhurst Institute Executive Group

 Ruth Norris, Operational Director

-Ruth has a 15+ year track record delivering change in both commercial settings and academia.
-She provides senior operational leadership and support for multi-disciplinary teams to deliver health technology research, and facilitates collaboration to magnify impact across the UK and internationally.
+Ruth has a 20+ year track record delivering change in both commercial settings and academia.
+She provides senior operational leadership and support for inter-disciplinary teams to deliver health technology research and facilitates collaboration to magnify impact across the UK and internationally.
+Ruth is head of Digital Strategy for Manchester NIHR Biomedical Research centre and Co-lead for the University’s Team Research programme.

-Dr Robert Meckin, Responsible and Inclusive Innovation Lead
+Dr Robert Meckin, Responsible and Inclusive Research Lead

 Dr Robert Meckin is a Presidential Fellow in the School of Social Sciences at The University of Manchester.
 Robert’s research focuses on the social dimensions of knowledge production and responsible innovation, particularly in interdisciplinary spaces of biotechnology, health, and social science.